You will find frequently asked questions in the FAQ section below.

 There is a 24-hr room-service menu available (except on Le Ponant).

 On Le Ponant, breakfast, lunch and dinner are served à la carte or on request.

 Can I have a snack outside of meal times?

-Yes, outside the opening hours of the restaurant, tea and small pastries will be on offer.
-More details will be given in the newsletter provided each evening in your cabin.
+Yes, coffee, tea and small cakes/pastries will be available in the morning, outside the restaurant opening times.
+A tea-time service is offered at the Grand Salon in the afternoons.
+More details will be given in the newsletter provided each evening in your stateroom.